 For people who are not fans of smoothies and oatmeal, but still make good use of a macro calculator (like this one I use every day) very seriously and wish to have a proper breakfast before hitting the gym, there is a solution.
 Items like dietary tacos, for example, might be the perfect idea – rich in proteins and fibre, they are a great source of energy, an efficient way to wake up and a helpful assistant when trying to lose weight.
 Moreover, they are easy to prepare and you can personalise them any way you want.

 Oatmeal is a surprisingly high-protein breakfast choice not many people know about and an amazing way to start your day.
 Based on oat grains, it includes about 10 to 20 grams of protein, but you can always mix it up a little and add ingredients like chia seeds, almonds or even a banana on top of it, making it extra delicious.

 Since it is rich in nutrients, but includes a moderate amount of sugar and fat, there is no reason why you should not eat oatmeal every day, especially if you have an intense training ahead of you.
 It will provide an abundance of energy, help your body grow and heal your muscle tissue.

 #5 Loaded Omelette

-Another thing to take into consideration is an omelettte with vegetables, accompanied by whole grain bread and some Greek yoghurt.
-This unique mixture will give you everything you need – from proteins, fiber and vitamins, to strength, energy and endurance.
-Furthermore, it tastes really good and you can add all your favorite vegetables to it – most people prefer tomatoes, corn and kale, but you can include sweet potato, avocado and even quinoa, too.
+Another thing to take into consideration is an omelette with vegetables, accompanied by whole grain bread and some Greek yoghurt.
+This unique mixture will give you everything you need – from proteins, fibre and vitamins, to strength, energy and endurance.
+Furthermore, it tastes really good and you can add all your favourite vegetables to it – most people prefer tomatoes, corn and kale, but you can include sweet potato, avocado and even quinoa, too.

 Mix and Score